stepchowfun/proofs/proofs/ContextGraph/README.md

 This directory presents an original notion we call *context graph*.

-Informally speaking, a context graph is a graph in which each node can be "unfolded" in a sense to reveal further graph structure, the nodes of which can themselves be unfolded, and so on.
+Informally speaking, a context graph is a graph in which nodes can be "unfolded" in a sense to reveal further graph structure, the nodes of which can themselves be unfolded, and so on.